KaylaBleier/AutoField/autofield.3/readme.txt

 1) load arduino code to arduino WITH POWER TO MOTORS OFF
 2) power system on, attach computer to rover GPS and arduino
 3) open device manager & note what port each item is connected to.
 Take note of Baud rate too but it should be 57600
-4) run in your terminal -python main.py (once you're loaded in to the autofield.3 folder)
+4) run in your terminal "py main.py" (once you're loaded in to the autofield.3 folder)
 5) enter requested information
 6) put laptop on rover and let it rip!